golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 #### Listing Outbound Rules

-To list the outbound rules, you can use the `ya-provider rule list` command.
+To list currently set outbound rules, you can use the `ya-provider rule list` command.
 By default, it displays the rules in a table format:

 ```
 $ ya-provider rule list